Jump to product information

 • Gentle hand wash in cold water; use mild detergent.

-• Do not wring; gently squeeze out excess water to dry and lay flat or hang up.
+• Do not wring; gently squeeze out water and lay flat or hang to dry.

 • Do not tumble dry; avoid direct heat.

-• If necessary, briefly overdamp from the back at a low setting .
+• If necessary, steam briefly from the back on a low setting.

-• Store folded or loosely rolled up so that the edges remain neat.
+• Store folded or loosely rolled to keep the edges nice.

-The material is designed for lightness , grip , and dimensional stability .
-This ensures that the Shamija e Kuqe remains reliably beautiful even after numerous rehearsals, performances, and travels.
+The material is designed for lightness, grip, and shape retention.
+This way, the Red Shamija stays reliably beautiful even after many rehearsals, performances, and travels.

 ❓ Frequently Asked Questions (FAQ)

 Yes.
-Size, weight and feel are chosen so that beginners can quickly gain confidence and advanced users can set precise accents.
+Size, weight, and feel are chosen so beginners quickly gain confidence and advanced users can set precise accents.

-Can I order multiple towels for one club?
+Can I order several scarves for a club?

-Does the Shamija e Kuqe match the traditional costume?
+Does the Red Shamija match the traditional costume?

 Yes.
-Rose and gold harmonize with classic traditional costume elements and modern outfits.
-The subtle pattern looks elegant, not obtrusive.
+Red and gold harmonize with classic traditional costume elements and modern outfits.
+The subtle pattern looks elegant, not intrusive.

-How do I care for the scarf after a performance?
+How do I care for the scarf after a stage evening?

-Air briefly, hand wash in cold water if necessary, do not wring, dry flat.
-This will keep the drape looking beautiful for a long time.
+Air briefly, wash cold by hand if needed, do not wring, dry flat.
+This keeps the drape beautiful permanently.

-Shamija e Kuqe is our shining symbol of joy.
-When it shimmers in your hand, every step becomes a greeting – to family, to guests, to home.
-Gëzuar valljen! 💃🕊️
+The Red Shamija is our shining symbol of joy.
+When it glimmers in your hand, every step becomes a greeting – to family, to guests, to home.
+Enjoy the dance! 💃🕊️

 🚚 Versand & Rückgabe